Higher Quality Polygon Reduction for 2 or More Objects

 Final Synopsis of this Tutorial

-This tutorial has basically described the key differences between using the "Percentage of model to remove via reduction" slider and the "Expert Level Polygon Reduction Amount" type-in value to control the final degree of polygon reduction.
+This tutorial has basically described the key differences between using the "Percentage of model to remove via reduction" slider and the "Geometric Error Tolerance" type-in value to control the final degree of polygon reduction.
 The latter type-in value is an ideal method to produce high quality reductions when it is not possible to squeeze all objects into a single object prior to reduction.